 - Make sure you contact your financial aid office at the college or university to see if there are any other forms you should fill out with your FAFSA.

 There are also many other mistakes that students make.
+The following is sponsored by College Ave Student Loans.
 Check out the post 10 Common FAFSA Errors to Avoid for more information.
 Another great article on that site that I recommend is File the FAFSA to Get More Money in College.

 If you are new to my blog, I am all about finding ways to make and save more money.
 Here are some of my favorite sites and products that may help you out: